hariprasadr92/kaggle-vs-SO-analytics/README.md

 This a analytics project trying to find some insights from the data collected from 2018 developer survey of Kaggle and Stack overflow.

-This project is an extesnion of the work done in the below kaggle notebook.
-But I used 2018 data.
+This project is an extention of the work done in the below kaggle notebook.I used 2018 data.

 https://www.kaggle.com/carlossouza/comparing-kaggle-and-stackoverflow-communities